ye-kyaw-thu/error-overflow/chatting-about-markup-languages-with-ChatGPT4.md

 ```

 Including metadata in your documents can provide several benefits.
 It can make your documents easier to search and categorize, provide important context, and be used by programs that process your documents to control how they are displayed or converted to other formats.

+## Question: 3

+Explain to me in details about AsciiDoc including a table of it's all commands or cheat sheet table.